From the National Catholic Almanac of the Philippines, 1958 Edition

 4) Vigil of the Nativity of Our Lord – December 23 (The Sacred Congregation of the Council has approved that the obligation of fast and abstinence on the Vigil of Christmas [which is December 24] will be observed on the day preceding the same Vigil [hence, December 23]; if the 23rd falls on a Sunday or feast day of obligation, the fasting and abstinence will be on December 22.)

-[Some places observe “partial abstinence” wherein meat and soup or gravy made from meat may be taken [only] once a day at the principal meal.
-However, in the Philippines, there is no “partial abstinence” – either it is complete or it is not required.]
+(Note: Some places observe “partial abstinence” wherein meat and soup or gravy made from meat may be taken only once a day at the principal meal.
+However, in the Philippines, there is no “partial abstinence” – either it is complete or it is not required.)

-For the supplemental explanation provided by Rev. Fr.
-Gerard McKee, CMRI [on fasting and abstinence in the Philippines], please read here.
+For the supplemental explanation provided by Fr.
+Gerard McKee, CMRI on fasting and abstinence as traditionally observed in the Philippines, please read here.

-For any other questions or clarifications, please discuss with the priest.
+For any questions or clarifications, please discuss with the priest.